Pelosi to AP: 2020 Dem ticket doesn’t have include a woman | WTOP

-WASHINGTON (AP) — Ever pragmatic, House Speaker Nancy said Wednesday that she’d like to see a woman on the 2020 presidential ticket — but she’s not insisting on it.
-The California Democrat said in an…
+WASHINGTON (AP) — Ever pragmatic, House Speaker Nancy Pelosi said Wednesday that she’d like to see a woman on the 2020 presidential ticket — but she’s not insisting on it.
+The California Democrat said in…

 The California Democrat said in an interview with The Associated Press on Wednesday that it shouldn’t be surprising that a few men have risen to the top of the sprawling Democratic field, which includes four women who are major candidates.
 She said she’s “very proud” of the women in the contest and she believes any Democrat running would be better than President Donald Trump.